 Annually on a long weekend in August, the Pierce-Arrow Museum at the Gilmore Car Museum in Hickory Corners, Michigan is a focal point for this annual Pierce-Arrow Society mini-meet.
 Join fellow Pierce-Arrow Society members Gathering at Gilmore to visit with Pierce enthusiasts and to celebrate, tour in and show our Pierce-Arrows to each other and to an interested public.

 Gathering at Gilmore tours explore many different parts of the region.
 There are scenic drives, tourist attractions, car collections and unique shopping in every direction — so many that there is seldom duplication from one year to the next.
 If you haven’t yet been to the Gilmore Car Museum and Pierce-Arrow Museum in Hickory Corners, Michigan, now is the time to visit what has been described as one of the ten best automotive museums in the country.
 The Gilmore is thirteen miles northeast of Kalamazoo, Michigan.
 This area — central to Chicago, Detroit and Indianapolis — offers country scenery, rich history, quaint villages, good low traffic country roads, nice art and antique shops, attractive lake and river waterfronts, interesting history, superb private car collections, the occasional boat ride, and great restaurants.

-Be sure to check the Regions page for all Pierce-Arrow Society Regions and information.
+Be sure to check the Regions page for all Pierce-Arrow Society Regions and event information.